Devotions

 The End of the Movie

 “…get understanding…” (Proverbs 4:5) I walked in on the end of a movie once and was amazed at the audience’s reaction to what was taking place on the screen.
-The hero or good guy was acting as if he were the bad guy and the audience was cheering him on as if they were a […]
+The […]

 Read More